Coriolis force: Ballistic trajectories

-Visualization of the Coriolis effect
+Visualization

 To demonstrate the Coriolis effect, a parabolic turntable can be used.

 On a flat turntable, the inertia of a co-rotating object forces it off the edge.
 However, if the turntable surface has the correct paraboloid (parabolic bowl) shape (see the figure) and rotates at the corresponding rate, the force components shown in the figure make the component of gravity tangential to the bowl surface exactly equal to the centripetal force necessary to keep the object rotating at its velocity and radius of curvature (assuming no friction).
 (See banked turn.)
 This carefully contoured surface allows the Coriolis force to be displayed in isolation.